mkudija/mkudija.github.io/reading/2005_Books.md

 - *Harry Potter Series* by J.K.
 Rowling
 - *The Greatest Generation* by Tom Brokaw
 - *Castle in the Attic* by Elizabeth Winthrop
+- *That Others May Live: The True Story of a PJ, a Member of America's Most Daring Rescue Force* by Pete Nelson and Jack Brehm
+- *Press on!* by Chuck Yeager
+- *A Walk in the Woods: Rediscovering America on the Appalachian Trail* by Bill Bryson